Smoke-free apartment buildings are becoming the wave

 the National Apartment Association and the National Multi-Housing Council on

-policies are both legal and good for business.
-The memorandum also provides
+are both legal and good for business.
+The memorandum also provides "Best

-"Best Practices for Implementing a Smoke-Free Policy".
-To access a
+Practices for Implementing a Smoke-Free Policy".
+To access a copy of the

 NATIONAL MULTI-HOUSING COUNCIL MEMORANDUM ON NO-SMOKING